mneudert/caylir/README.md

 end
 ```

-The `:otp_app` name and the name of the module can be freely chosen but have to be linked to a corresponding configuration entry.
 This defined graph module needs to be hooked up into your supervision tree:

 ```elixir
 children = [